pl3onasm/Programming-fundamentals/README.md

 ```
 chmod +x ctest.sh
 ```
-Then run the script from the current working directory containing the test cases with the following command:
+Then run the script from the working directory containing your program, the solution, and the folder with the tests with the following command:
 ```
 ../../.././ctest.sh myprog.c
 ```